-\item In general, we should expect a trade off between the quantities $C_1(n)$ and $N_0$.
-That is, in general, an attempt of making $N_0$ smaller (i.e. erase connections between different manifolds) will typically result in a smaller probability of having a graph that is well connected within each manifold $\M_l$.
+\item In general, we should expect a trade-off between the quantities $C_1(n)$ and $N_0$.
+That is, in general, an attempt at making $N_0$ smaller (i.e., erase connections between different manifolds) will typically result in a smaller probability of having a graph that is well connected within each manifold $\M_l$.

-\item The advantages of taking $\veps_- >0$ for the MMC problem are not explicit in the error bounds from Theorem \ref{Rate of convergence for eigenvalues}.
-However, we will see later on that by tuning $\veps_-$ appropriately, one can substantially eliminate connections between data points in different manifolds when one considers $\veps_- \sim \veps_+$.
+\item The benefits that come from taking $\veps_- >0$ for the MMC problem are not explicit in the error bounds from Theorem \ref{Rate of convergence for eigenvalues}.
+However, as we will see later on, by tuning $\veps_-$ appropriately, one can substantially eliminate connections between data points in different manifolds when one considers $\veps_- \sim \veps_+$.
 This means a substantial decrease in $N_0$.
 We explain this in Remark \ref{rem:Eps-equalzero} for the specific annular graph construction with angle constraints.
-The fact that we can improve the performance of MMC algorithms by introducing $\veps_+,\veps_-$-graphs motivates the theoretical analysis that we consider in the Appendix.
+The fact that we can improve the performance of MMC algorithms by introducing $\veps_+,\veps_-$-graphs motivates the theoretical analysis that we present in the Appendix.

 \item The proof of the estimates in Theorem \ref{Rate of convergence for eigenvalues} relies on a variational approach that compares Dirichlet energies at discrete and continuum levels.
-This approach has been used before in \cite{BIK,trillos2019error,Lu2019GraphAT}.
+This approach has been used before in \citet{BIK,trillos2019error,Lu2019GraphAT}.
 However, the structure of the $\veps_+, \veps_-$-graph that we consider here forces us to modify the analysis and present new proofs.
 Even for a single manifold $\M=\M_1$, the analysis of graph Laplacians on $\veps_+, \veps_-$-graphs is a technical contribution of this work.
 The actual proof of Theorem \ref{Rate of convergence for eigenvalues} appears in section \ref{Proof:ThmEigen} in the Appendix.
 Several technical preliminary results are established in the preceding sections.

-\item The scaling factor relating $\mathcal{L}$ and $\Delta_n$ in \eqref{eqn:GraphLaplacian} is irrelevant for spectral clustering because the eigenvectors of $\Delta_n$ are the same as those for $\mathcal{L}$ and the ratio between eigenvalues of $\Delta_n$ coincides with the ratio of eigenvalues of $\mathcal{L}$.
-In other words in practice we can work directly with $\Delta_n$ and we do not have to compute the rescaling factor.\nc
+\item The scaling factor relating $\mathcal{L}$ and $\Delta_n$ in \eqref{eqn:GraphLaplacian} is irrelevant in practice because the eigenvectors of $\Delta_n$ are the same as those for $\mathcal{L}$, and the ratio between eigenvalues of $\Delta_n$ coincides with the ratio of eigenvalues of $\mathcal{L}$.
+In other words, in practice we can work directly with $\Delta_n$ without having to compute the rescaling factor.\nc